privacyidea/privacyidea/READ_BEFORE_UPDATE.md

 # Update Notes

+## Update from 3.9 to 3.10

+* The `PI_NODES` configuration option is not used anymore.
+The nodes will be added to the database with a unique identifier for each installation

 ## Update from 3.8 to 3.9

 * The response of the API `POST /auth` has changed if the WebUI policy action